The Jämtland Triangle in short

 Day 2: Sylarna-Blåhammaren: 19 kilometres, 6–8 hours of hiking.

 The day starts downhill to Enan, after which the landscape is rolling, with both uphill and downhill stretches.
 After the first ascent, there is a magical view of the Sylarna range, so do not forget to turn around!
 At the halfway point, you reach the wind shelter at Enkälen, which is a good place to take a break.
 The day ends with an uphill section.
 Water can be taken from streams along the way.
-The station has a self-catering kitchen and a fully licensed restaurant.
+Blåhammaren offers a self-catering kitchen and a shop where you can buy provisions.

 Day 3: Blåhammaren-Storulvån, 12 kilometres, 4–5 hours of hiking.